bachya/aioflo/README.md

 asyncio.run(main())
 ```

-By default, library creates a new connection to Flo with each coroutine.
+By default, the library creates a new connection to Flo with each coroutine.
 If you are
 calling a large number of coroutines (or merely want to squeeze out every second of
 runtime savings possible), an
 [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection